paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 #### Repeals
 Pub.
 L. 96–359, § 8(b), Sept.
 26, 1980, 94 Stat.
 1194, repealed section 203(d) of Pub.
 L. 95–633, which had provided for the repeal of subsec. (d) of this section effective Jan.
 1, 1981.

+#### Construction of 2025 Amendment
+Pub.
+L. 119–26, § 7(b), July 16, 2025, 139 Stat.
+418, provided that: “Nothing in the amendments made by this Act [see Short Title of 2025 Amendment note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801)] may be construed as evidence that, in applying sections 401(b)(1) of the Controlled Substances Act ([21 U.S.C.
+841(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/b/1&num=0&edition=prelim)) and 1010(b) of the Controlled Substances Import and Export Act ([21 U.S.C.
+960(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section960/b&num=0&edition=prelim)) with respect to conduct occurring before the date of the enactment of this Act [July 16, 2025], a fentanyl-related substance (as defined by such amendments) is not an analogue of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide.”

 #### Application of Fair Sentencing Act
 Pub.
 L. 115–391, title IV, § 404, Dec.
 21, 2018, 132 Stat.
 5222, provided that: “(a) Definition of Covered Offense.—In this section, the term ‘covered offense’ means a violation of a Federal criminal statute, the statutory penalties for which were modified by section 2 or 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372) [amending this section and sections 844 and 960 of this title], that was committed before August 3, 2010. “(b) Defendants Previously Sentenced.—A court that imposed a sentence for a covered offense may, on motion of the defendant, the Director of the Bureau of Prisons, the attorney for the Government, or the court, impose a reduced sentence as if sections 2 and 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372) were in effect at the time the covered offense was committed. “(c) Limitations.—No court shall entertain a motion made under this section to reduce a sentence if the sentence was previously imposed or previously reduced in accordance with the amendments made by sections 2 and 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372) or if a previous motion made under this section to reduce the sentence was, after the date of enactment of this Act [Dec.
 21, 2018], denied after a complete review of the motion on the merits.
 Nothing in this section shall be construed to require a court to reduce any sentence pursuant to this section.”